Academic Policies and Procedures

 - Courses may be dropped with a W grade on the transcript at any time from the 10th class day through the ninth week of the term.
 Students should discuss with their academic advisor any plans for dropping a course; then with the advisor’s approval, students must submit the completed form to the Office of the Registrar.
 Note that refunds, if any, depend on the dates certain actions are carried out.
 There are no refunds for W grades.

 - After the ninth week (third week for summer sessions), withdrawal from a course is not possible unless extenuating circumstances can be shown.
 If the student believes that circumstances justify late withdrawal, he/she should:

-- submit the appropriate form to the Office of the Registrar.
+- Follow the late withdrawal process and obtain appropriate signatures, submit completed late withdrawl paperwork to the Office of the Registrar.

 Required courses in a student’s major must be repeated if the grade of F is received.
 If the grade of D is earned in a sequence course such as mathematics or language and the student intends to continue in that discipline, the course should be repeated.
 Other courses in which a C-/D/F is earned may be repeated at the discretion of the student in consultation with his/her advisor.
 Course repetitions are subject to the following limitations:

 - No sequence course completed with a grade of C-/D/F may be repeated for credit after a higher-numbered course in that sequence has been passed with a C or higher grade.

 - Courses for which a C-/D/F has been earned cannot be repeated using the S/U grade option.